2023 Ecuadorian constitutional referendum

-A constitutional referendum was held in Ecuador on 5 February 2023, alongside the 2023 Ecuadorian local elections.
+A constitutional referendum was held in Ecuador on 5 February 2023, alongside local elections.
 The binding consultation was called on 29 November 2022 by President Guillermo Lasso.
 Voters were asked to approve or reject a total of eight questions surrounding changes to the Constitution of Ecuador.
 Soon after the referendum, Reuters, Al Jazeera, CNN en Español and the Financial Times projected the failure of all eight of its proposals, with president Guillermo Lasso eventually conceding defeat.
-Turnout for the referendum was estimated at 80.74%.

 Background

 Guillermo Lasso was elected President of Ecuador in the 2021 Ecuadorian general election against a candidate supported by former President Rafael Correa.
 Lasso had previously been defeated in the 2013 and 2017 elections before winning in 2021.
 However, Lasso's CREO party did not receive a majority of seats in the National Assembly, leading to a minority government.

 Upon assuming the presidency, Lasso faced a number of crises in parliament, which added to the strikes and protests by indigenous groups against poverty and mining activities and oil exploration on their ancestral lands.
 These protests led to six deaths and hundreds of injuries before a new agreement was reached with the government at the end of June 2022.

 In a politically fragile position, Lasso announced on 12 September 2022 his plans to hold a popular vote on eight questions which would allow him to "face problems Ecuador has not been able to solve in the past".
 This included extradition of Ecuadorians accused of working in international organised crime, reducing the number of National Assembly members from 137 to 100, establishing protection of water resources and funding for communities and groups for nature conservation.
 Many of these issues would involve revising the constitution to be implemented.

 Lasso's predecessors Lenin Moreno and Rafael Correa both sought public input through a popular vote, in 2018 and 2017 respectively.

 After the questions were approved by the constitutional court, President Lasso signed a decree on 29 November to hold a referendum on 5 February 2023, the same day as elections for municipal and provincial councillors as well as members of the Council for Citizen Participation and Social Control.
 The results of the referendum are legally binding.
 The official campaign period begins on 3 January at midnight.